Push Pull Legs Split: The Complete PPL Guide With Workouts

 How many days per week should you run PPL?

 6 days per week is the classic PPL: push, pull, legs, repeat, one rest day.
-Each muscle gets trained twice per week, and you can comfortably fit 10-20 weekly sets per muscle, the range research supports for hypertrophy (Schoenfeld et al., 2017).
+Each muscle gets trained twice per week, giving you room to distribute a high weekly workload.
+Use the weekly-volume guide for a starting dose, then adjust from progress and recovery.

 5 days per week also works: run push, pull, legs on a rolling basis and let the schedule float across the week.
 The downside is your training days shift week to week, which some schedules cannot absorb.

-A 2025 meta-regression by Pelland et al. covering 67 studies confirmed that total weekly volume, not the split itself, is the strongest predictor of growth.
+A 2026 meta-regression by Pelland et al. covering 67 studies found a positive weekly-volume dose-response with diminishing returns, while frequency's independent hypertrophy effect was compatible with being negligible.
 Pick the version whose schedule you can actually keep.

 One cycle per week, roughly 60 minutes per session, 15-20 working sets per day.